MaritaIfemeni/Shopping_App/README.md

 - When user, either admin or customer, is logged in and is in a page which has private routing (like profile page), after refresh it will redirect back to login page.
 - AppBar is not behaving right when the loggin in is happening and gives an error in browser console.
 Funcionality is not affected.
 - Test for delete product is not working (stopped working after some refactoring).
-- When creating or updating the product wasn't succsesfull it gives wronglu a message that it was succesfull.
 - Low performance

 #### Deployment